connexcs/docs/docs/transcription.md

 ### Add Transcription Service for your Customer

-Once this service has been [enabled on your account](https://docs.connexcs.com/transcription/#enable-transcription), you can follow the steps below to enable this for your customers:
+Once this service has been enabled on your account, you can follow the steps below to enable this for your customers:

-1. Navigate to **Management :material-menu-right: Customer :material-menu-right: [Customer Name] :material-menu-right: Routing :material-menu-right: Ingress Routing `+` icon :material-menu-right: Media :material-menu-right: Transcribe**.
+1. Navigate to **Management :material-menu-right: Customer :material-menu-right: [Customer Name] :material-menu-right: Routing :material-menu-right: Ingress Routing  :material-menu-right: Media :material-menu-right: Transcribe**.
 2. From the drop-down you can select from multiple options like **Disabled**, **1% Sampling**, **5% Sampling**, **25% Sampling**, **50% Sampling** and **Enabled (Always On)**.

 !!!
 Info